bocajspear1/Minke/README.md

 # Minke

-Malware analysis in Docker containers
+Minke is a platform for performing malware analysis in Docker containers, even for Windows.

 # Installation